namoopsoo/namoopsoo.github.io/content/note/2026-05-01-odsc-closing-notes.md

 I believe Armando also made a perl joke during his talk as well; vibe code or code gen as write only code, is not only buggy but also high entropy, low signal to noise.
 Though verifiable.
 DRM, closed source, already has threatened open source , with Https://malus.sh , a la Evil Corp, potentially as a joke but mayve not.

 But neural code next.js cloudflare vnext is alrwady an example.
-[21] [22]
+[21] [22].
+Thoggh, to Mo Bitar point on  nature vibe coding hands, with DNA being the neural code, and life being the unit test suite  , yes but the robotics analogy is apt w.r.t.
+RL, since evolution has no simulation.
+And thqts why it takes millions of years to add a opposable thumb.
+RL , interacting with the real worl, is the tricky part

 ## Hiring advice
 The last talk I attended, by Arturo Natella [17] was about how most job postings cause the right people to self filter in their ambiguity.
 Lines like "Other duties" are read like "we havent figured out this role yet" .
 And that often there is a skill wall a "Big List" you are not actually interviewed against.
 This was less about AI than AI hiring because he was showing a few real job descriptions and then how he would change them.
 He called this